What animal poaching is and why we should care.

 Animal poaching is illegal, it is cruel, it puts the survival of multiple species at risk and it is increasing.
 So unless we all take a stand, and please don’t wait as long as I did… well, we all know what will happen!

 Somehow I know you won’t let it happen.
 You’ll be careful about the purchases you make, the hunting you condone, plus, you’ll volunteer your time and donate to your favorite cause that helps protect wildlife.
-If you don’t already have one, consider helping us fund those who fight to protect the rhino.
+If you don’t already have one, consider helping one of our Heroes.